MaterialCleaner/compose-selection-tracker/README.md

 Selection library for the Jetpack Compose LazyList and LazyGrid.

 ## Preview

 ![Screenrecorder-2024-02-28-21-29-36-132](https://github.com/MaterialCleaner/compose-selection-tracker/assets/46047320/49986b22-a20d-4a55-ad91-1049108033b8)
 ![Screenrecorder-2024-02-28-21-31-01-665](https://github.com/MaterialCleaner/compose-selection-tracker/assets/46047320/aaa993a1-3a16-4f3e-8015-33fe4ba6fae9)

 ## Background

-Selection is easy to implement.
-However, is it easy to stay elegant?
+Selection is easy to implement, but what about staying elegant?
 I've seen some developers manage selection logic within the ViewModel.
 If there's only one place in the entire project that requires selection, this approach seems fine.
-However, if multiple areas require it, the selection logic will be duplicated across multiple ViewModels.
-Why not have these selection logics appear just once?
+However, if multiple areas require it, the selection codes will be duplicated across multiple ViewModels.
+Why not have these selection codes appear just once?
 This is the most important reason I created this library: to modularize selection for reuse.

 ## Features